-To Find Current Issues: Browse the shelves for the Journal/magazine title then look for the issue.
+To find current issues: Browse the shelves for the Journal/magazine title then look for the issue.

-2) Record the call number and date or volume/issue numbers to find the journal or magazine on the shelves.
+find bound volumes: 1) Search the library catalog for the title and date you need.
+Then 2) Record the call number and date or volume/issue numbers to find the journal or magazine on the shelves.

 A strip of film wound